The Indians' easy march to the AL Central title hasn't been so easy

 The good news here: The Indians still are averaging 4.80 runs per game, compared to 4.83 last season.
 That's not quite as good relative to the league -- the AL is averaging 4.72 runs per game, up from 4.52 -- but it points to an offense that should get better if these three start producing more (and Encarnacion, after a slow start, is finally hitting, as well).

 Here's the thing: All the numbers still point to an eventual decisive division title for the Indians.
 They've dominated their division rivals in run differential -- plus-51 compared to minus-41 for the Twins and minus-38 for the Royals -- and while run differential can sometimes be misleading, especially early in the season, in this case it probably does point to the relative strengths of these teams.
-That's why FanGraphs still projects the Indians winning 91 games and the Twins and Royals winning 79, with the Indians' odds of winning the division now projected at 92 percent -- actually higher than before the season.
+That's why FanGraphs still projects the Indians winning 91 games and the Twins and Royals winning 79, with the Indians' odds of winning the division now projected at 92 percent -- higher than before the season.

 Still, they've left the door ajar to give Twins and Royals fans some hope.
 Kipnis is certainly a concern, Tomlin's home runs are a problem, but they have an ace in Kluber, an excellent bullpen and depth in the lineup.
 Then there's this: With the Rangers currently sitting at .500, the Indians' next 23 games are against teams .500 or under.
 Don't be surprised to see a big run from them heading into August.